hemanta212/blogger-cli/docs/meta.md

 ```

 ## Meta for md files
-For md files, It is recommended that you write the meta at top of files.
+For md files, it is recommended that you write the meta at top of the file.
 However, technically you can write it wherever you want as far as it is the first occurence of the meta format.

 ## Meta for ipynb files